NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md

 from typing import Optional
 ```

-## Step 4.2: Disable Selection in Viewport Legacy
+### Step 4.2: Disable Selection in Viewport Legacy

-Our first class will address disabling the selection in the viewport legacy but we may encounter a bug that will not set our focused window to `True`.
-As a result, we will operate all `Viewport` Instances for a given usd_context instead:
+Our first class will address disabling the selection in the viewport legacy but you may encounter a bug that will not set our focused window to `True`.
+As a result, you will operate all `Viewport` Instances for a given usd_context instead:

 ```python
 ...